pskfyi/color-systems/multicolor/combination-and-synthesis.md

 These multicolor entities expand the design space of their constituent colors.
 They represent shared dimensions of both colors which can be elaborated upon in monocolor entities.

-These work even when both colors are available.
+These work even when some colors are unavailable.
 If lightning is a synthesis of Air and Fire in your world, then either a Fire mage or an Air mage should be able to cast it.
+They don't have to be an Air & Fire mage.